w3c/wot-cg/Tutorials/whatiswot/website/docs/wot/td/introduction.md

 ### Definition of Interaction Affordances

-In the definitions of Interaction Affordances, we specify ways a Consumer application can interact with the Thing, through its various properties, actions, and events exposed on its network interfaces.
+In the definitions of Interaction Affordances, we specify ways a Consumer application can interact with the Thing, through the various properties, actions, and events exposed on its network interfaces.

 ```json
     "properties": {